maoschanz/gedit-plugin-markdown_preview/README.md

 - `gedit` (≥3.22)
 - `gir1.2-webkit2-4.0`
 - `python3-markdown` or `pandoc`
-- if you want to export to PDF with pandoc, you'll need `pdflatex` and `lmodern`
+- if you want to export to PDF with pandoc, you'll need at least `pdflatex` and `lmodern`

 ### Download

-- Using the "**Clone or download**" button, download the project from github.
+- Download the ZIP of [the last release](https://github.com/maoschanz/gedit-plugin-markdown_preview/releases)
-- Extract the archive.
+- Extract the archive

-(If you know how to do, you can also clone the repo with git.)

 ### Plugin installation